nus-fboa2016-si/whiteboard/guide/v3/GUIDE.md

 ```
 > VIDEO PLACEHOLDER: browser view + browser console, change color a few times and watch console output
 ```
+We don't need it any more, so remove the `console.log(colorString)` line in the `onchange` callback.

 ---
 #### Coloring the user's new strokes